mikeldiazrodriguez/patterns_monforte/README.md

 /shp/ ... folder with the layers of the sites, the random points and the study area in vector format.

+/si/ ... folder with supplementary information appendix with detailed description of the obtention of each covariate.

 Diaz_et_al_22.html ... html file to reproduce the analysis.

 Diaz_et_al_22.Rmd ...
 Rmarkdown file to reproduce the analysis.